 Annoying, unremitting and potentially deadly, mosquitoes don’t just magically appear out of nowhere to ruin backyard BBQs.
 Near or directly in bodies of stagnant water of pretty much any shape, size or form – marshes, puddles, lakes, irrigated pastures, streams, clogged gutters, flower pots, half-empty birdbaths and the list goes on – is where blood-eating mamma mosquitoes choose to lay their eggs.
 And generally, these disease-carrying vectors in their adult form don’t stray too far from where they were born.

 Residential flooding from heavy summertime rain and other sources can spell trouble when it comes to plagues of skeeters.
-Just ask David Stewart of Pickens County, S.C., who found that his home was under siege by the nuisances following particularly wet weather.

 The most effective way to control mosquito populations following heavy rain and flooding is through source reduction or the elimination of the places where these particularly pesky insects breed and thrive – a fantastic reason to get rid of those old tires, buckets, plastic wading pools or rarely used wheelbarrows junking up your front yard.